eruditeat/SQL/README.md

 ___________________________

-A personal project on creating a database for a clothing store inventory.
+A personal project - creating a database for a clothing store inventory.

 **Create Database using MS SQL Server:**